mcoffin/aion/README.md

 # Data Flow

-As data comes in to timedb, it is first *cached* in a default query level.
+As data comes in to timedb, it is first *cached* in a non-aggregated query level.
 This default query level has no additional granularities/aggregations, and only contains raw data.
+Later, the data in the cached query level is "rolled up" and aggregated for storage in the next query level.
+After another period of time, the data may roll further down into another query level.

+##Queries

+When a query is made against timedb, a desired granularity must be given, and the system will search for data of the closest granularity it can find, then query against the level that contains that granularity.